Final Destination (film): Development

 The original idea was written by Jeffrey Reddick as a spec script for The X-Files in order to get a TV agent.
 "I was actually flying home to Kentucky and I read a story about a woman who was on vacation and her mom called her and said, 'Don't take the flight tomorrow, I have a really bad feeling about it.'
-She switched flights and the plane that she would have been on crashed," said Reddick.
+She switched flights and the plane that she would have been on crashed", said Reddick.
 "I thought, that's creepy—what if she was supposed to die on that flight?"
 Building on his idea, Reddick wrote a script and got an agent, but instead of submitting the script to The X-Files, he acted on the suggestion of a colleague at New Line Cinema to write it as a feature film.

 New Line Cinema bought Reddick's treatment and hired him to write the original draft of the script, which featured Death as an unseen force.
+The survivors were originally adults, but New Line made Reddick change them to teenagers after the success of Scream.
 After the script was finished, New Line Cinema submitted the script to directors, including writing partners James Wong and Glen Morgan.
 Both writers were willing to make it into a film, although they rewrote the script to comply with their standards.
 "I believe that at one time or another we've all experienced a sense of prescience.
-We have a hunch, a feeling, and then that hunch proves true," Wong said.
+We have a hunch, a feeling, and then that hunch proves true", Wong said.
 "We want to do for planes and air travel what Jaws did for sharks and swimming".
 Expanding on his decision to write and direct the film, Wong stated: